frequently asked questions

 Can you accept tax-deductible donations?

 Yes!
-We are a new not-for-profit organization that is applying for 501(c)(3) tax-exempt status.
+We are a new nonprofit organization that is applying for 501(c)(3) tax-exempt status.
 As we await the receipt of our own tax-exempt status, we have sought fiscal sponsorship from Food Finders, a tax-exempt 501(c)(3) public charity.
-As our fiscal sponsor, Food Finders will accept donations made in support of FarmLink, and then distribute to us those Farmlink Project-designated donations so we can pursue our shared charitable mission.
+As our fiscal sponsor, Food Finders will accept donations made in support of The Farmlink Project, and then distribute to us those Farmlink Project-designated donations so we can pursue our shared charitable mission.
 Donations can be made here, and will be tax deductible to the extent allowable by law.

 Where can I send a check?